silviaCerby/gitbook/docs/management/workspace_configuration/user_management/partners/view-the-details-of-a-local-partner-s-guest-member.md

 ---
-description: This article describes how to view the details of a local partner’s guest member.
+description: "This article describes how to view the details of a local partner’s guest member."
 intercom_id: 11944432
 ---